vekatze/neut/book/src/terms.md

 ### Notes

 - The compiler reports unused variables.
 You can use the name `_` to suppress those.
-- Variables in Neut are immutable.
-You'll need `core.cell` to achieve mutability.

 ## Top-Level Variables